Council Information

 Organization

-The expectations for Executive Council members are as follows:
+The expectations for Council members are as follows:

 • Attend Executive Council meetings (Executive Council seats are declared vacant if a member has 2 consecutive unexcused absences or misses 3 meetings during the Bar year for any reason)